Palisades Amusement Park

 Palisades Amusement Park was a 38-acre amusement park located in Bergen County, New Jersey, across the Hudson River from New York City.
-It was located atop the New Jersey Palisades lying partly in Cliffside Park and partly in Fort Lee.
-The park operated from 1898 until 1971, remaining one of the most visited amusement parks in the country until its closure in 1971, after which a high-rise luxury apartment complex was built on its site.
+It was located atop the New Jersey Palisades, lying partly in Cliffside Park and partly in Fort Lee.
+The park operated from 1898 until 1971, remaining one of the most visited amusement parks in the country until its closure, after which a high-rise luxury apartment complex was built on its site.

 Trolley park era: 1898–1910

 The park overlooked the Hudson River on 30 acre of New Jersey riverfront land.
-It straddled what is now Cliffside Park and Fort Lee, and facing the northern end of Manhattan.
+It straddled what is now Cliffside Park and Fort Lee, and faced the northern end of Manhattan.

 In 1898, before common use of automobiles, the Bergen County Traction Company conceived the park as a trolley park to attract evening and weekend riders.
 It was originally known as "The Park on the Palisades".

 In 1908, the trolley company sold the park to August Neumann and Frank Knox, who hired Alven H. Dexter to manage it.
 Dexter imported a crude assortment of attractions which included a Ferris wheel, a baby parade, and diving horses.

 Schenck ownership: 1910–1934

-By 1908, the park was renamed Palisades Amusement Park, and the new owners began adding amusement rides and attractions.
+In 1908, the park was renamed Palisades Amusement Park, and the new owners began adding amusement rides and attractions.

 In 1910 the park was purchased by Nicholas and Joseph Schenck and their Realty Trust Company.
-The Schencks were brothers who were active in the nascent motion picture industry in nearby Fort Lee, as well as operated the Fort George Amusement Park in New York City, across the Hudson River to the east.
-They renamed the park once again, naming it Schenck Bros.
+The Schencks were brothers who were active in the nascent motion picture industry in nearby Fort Lee, and operated the Fort George Amusement Park in New York City, across the Hudson River to the east.
+They renamed the park, naming it Schenck Bros.
 Palisade Park.